ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 schedules flows to aggregate the capacity across multiple paths.
 There are currently no Standards Track RFCs, but there is an Experimental RFC {{?RFC6356}} that specifies a concurrent multipath congestion control algorithm for TCP (MP-TCP).
-{{?RFC8041}} discusses use cases and operational experience in real networks.

 The Internet provides no guarantee that different paths (e.g., using different endpoint addresses) are disjoint.